 Any error on the ticket can be corrected at any time.
 This does not sound like an error.
 This appears to be a situation in which the police officer wants the Prosecutor to know you were speeding 36-40 miles over but the cop gave you a break by issuing the ticket for only 30 miles over.

 For that high a speed, a court appearance is required.
 If you hire an attorney to represent you, you won't have to appear in court.
-Your attorney can get your speeding ticket reduced to a non-moving no-point infraction like "Illegal Parking," so you won't have any points on your driving record and...Read more »
+Your attorney can get your speeding ticket reduced to a non-moving no-point infraction like "Illegal Parking," so you won't have any points on your...Read more »

 Today, I got a speeding citation in Jefferson county, Arnold, the officer put down a completely random badge # not theirs on the ticket and I have a video of them stating their name and badge number and it doesn’t match the citation in any way.
 Is this grounds to get it dismissed?